mezentsevs/converter-pdf-to-jpeg/README.md

 ## About 'Converter pdf to jpeg'

-This is a converter pdf to jpeg written in and for educational purposes.
+This is a converter pdf to jpeg, written in and for educational and demonstrational purposes.

 Based on tech stack:
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML),